`Skid-row stereotype' is factor, expert says

 what you are saying about other ways

 to treatment and it makes a lot of sense.
-What we are currently doing is
+What we are currently

 not working.
 Will medical

 assistance fund such a philosophy if treatment providers embrace it.
-It

 is much like harm reduction.
 I know I